Joseph-Ambakederimo/lute-slm/README.md

 python main.py

 Training parameters (like batch size, learning rate, and model dimensions) can be adjusted in model/config.py.
-Checkpoints will be saved automatically to data/checkpoints/.
+Checkpoints will be saved automatically to data/checkpoints/. or checkpoints/.

 Phase 3: Generation and Inference